Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 • It’s not compatible with TOR.

-• It allows 5 simultaneous connections.
+• It allows 5 simultaneous connections on premium plans.

 • It’s not router compatible.